SHazaM is part of the Immcantation

 SHazaM provides methods to compute evolutionary distances between sequences or set of sequences based on SHM targeting models.
 This information is particularly useful in understanding and defining clonal relationships.

-Imports: alakazam, ape, doParallel, dplyr, foreach, graphics, grid, igraph, iterators, kedd, KernSmooth, methods, lazyeval, parallel, SDMTools, scales, seqinr, stats, stringi, tidyr, utils
+Imports: alakazam, ape, diptest, doParallel, dplyr, foreach, graphics, grid, igraph, iterators, kedd, KernSmooth, lazyeval, MASS, methods, parallel, progress, SDMTools, scales, seqinr, stats, tidyr, utils

 Suggests: knitr, rmarkdown, testthat